-In other words, idioms have meanings that can't be figured out by looking up the words in the dictionary.
-They have meanings that are understood by people who speak that language, but are very hard to understand for people who don't speak that language.
-The Idioms in this website are English idioms with a definite Canadian slant.
+An idiom is an expression whose meaning is not clear from the meaning of its words.
+In other words, idioms have meanings that can not be figured out by looking the words up in a dictionary.
+They have meanings that are understood by people who speak that language, but are very hard to understand for people who do not speak the language.